pkg/diff/readme.md

 TODO before declaring this package stable:

 * API review.
 Some open questions:
-  - Diffable won't suffice for other diff algorithms, like patience diff or using indentation-based heuristics.
+  - Pair won't suffice for other diff algorithms, like patience diff or using indentation-based heuristics.
 That's probably ok, but input welcome.
   - Writeable won't suffice if we want to add dates/times/timezones to unified diff output.
 Do we?
   - Do we want a single union Writeable interface for all possible kinds of EditScript printing?
 If not, what should this one be called?
   - Should there be some way to step through an EditScript manually?
 E.g. for use in a system that uses the diff to perform actions to get to a desired end state.